oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 <!--How this is aligned with the overall business strategy of the Customer-->
 <!--key values of the solution to the customer-->

-CUST_NAME is a telco & ICT company operating in CUNTRY and on the international markets, providing services to consumers, businesses and the public sector.
-CUST_NAME is the leading Belgian provider of telephony, Internet, television and network-based ICT services.
-CUST_NAME provides an advanced interconnected fixed and mobile networks offer access anywhere and anytime to digital services and data, as well as to a broad offering of multimedia content.
+CUST_NAME is a INDUSTRY_NAME company operating in COUNTRY_NAME and on the international markets, providing services to consumers, businesses and the public sector.

 Oracle Siebel is the strategic platform for B2B/B2C sales and marketing activities called "XYZ".
 Siebel implementation has performance issues with the Remote Product Configurator.
 Assessment has been done by ACS to perform some configuration changes.

 Oracle Cloud Infrastructure (OCI) was designed specifically to support workloads like Oracle Siebel.
-By moving CUST_NAME customer’s Siebel workload completely to OCI it will allow them to enjoy improved efficiency, cost savings, and performance gains compared to on-premises deployments and other Cloud vendors, along with the elasticity and agility of the Cloud.
+By moving CUST_NAME’s Siebel workload completely to OCI it will allow them to enjoy improved efficiency, cost savings, and performance gains compared to on-premises deployments and other Cloud vendors, along with the elasticity and agility of the Cloud.

 There are a number of interfaces from and to the Siebel application, but these are not in scope of this cloud migration activity and have not been included here.